QuantumFluxAlgo/prism-apex-tool/docs/PRISM_APEX_SOT.md

 **Safe deletion guidance**

-*   KEEP: docker-compose.yml – this is required for local Docker workflows.
+*   KEEP: docker-compose.yml and the v2 variants – all three are actively referenced by docs/runbooks.

-*   There is currently **no alternate compose file** in the repo (e.g. compose.local.yml or docker-compose.override.yml).
-If such files appear in future:

-    *   You may delete obsolete overrides once all developers converge on a single approach.
+*   Older override files may be retired only once the team agrees on a single manifest; the v2 files are now canonical examples and must remain.

-    *   But **today**, there are no redundant compose artefacts to remove.

 ### 9.4 Server deployment – systemd + Nginx